tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 # Helpful resources
 ## Quickstart guide
-After you are live, please follow the instructions in the [Quick Start Guide](http://support.beanstream.com/bic/w/index.html#docs/online-help-area-quickstart-information.htm) to set up and customize your payment processing system.
+After you are live, please follow the instructions in the [Quick Start Guide](http://support.na.bambora.com/bic/w/index.html#docs/online-help-area-quickstart-information.htm) to set up and customize your payment processing system.

 ## Security and best practices
-Please review our [Security and best practices guide](http://support.beanstream.com/bic/w/#docs/security-risk-management.htm) before launching your site.
+Please review our [Security and best practices guide](http://support.na.bambora.com/bic/w/#docs/security-risk-management.htm) before launching your site.

 Be aware that if you are integrating by API and plan on processing voids, returns or pre-auth completions through your custom integration (and not just through our simple member area interface), you must implement specific settings.
 This is applicable for all integrations including most commercially available shopping carts, mobile solutions, as well as customized setups.

-If you need help with implementing any of these settings please contact our Support Team at 1-888-472-0811 or send an online [call back request](http://www.beanstream.com/contact/support/).
+If you need help with implementing any of these settings please contact our Support Team at 1-888-472-0811 or contact us [online](http://www.bambora.com/en/ca/home/contact-us/FAQ/).